 - No matter what heater you decide on, always build a guard rail around it to protect you and your sauna guests from burns.

 Disassemble and Transport

-- Now that your sauna is complete, it's time to disassemble it in reverse order of how it was assembled so you can take it to your next destinations.
+- Now that your sauna is complete, it’s time to disassemble it in reverse order of how it was assembled, and safely transport the sauna to its next destination.